 When applied topically, chlorophyll works as an antibacterial as well as an anti-inflammatory.
 It's even been scientifically proven to increase the rate of healing wounds, and since acne lesions are essentially wounds, chlorophyll would then help speed up cell turnover and clear skin faster.
 But while chlorophyll works independently in each of these ways, Nazarian tells us that it's never been tested specifically as an acne remedy before a line called BioClarity.

+Will drinking chlorophyll help with acne?
 "The trials and research on this are still being done, but there is some evidence that supports orally taken chlorophyll in an anti-aging regimen," explains Nazarian.
 "Chlorophyll's natural antioxidants are thought to fight free radical damage, leading to improvement in signs of skin aging, such as decreased wrinkles and repairing DNA damage."

 Next: Read what happened when I tried another green drink to clear my acne.